datatheorem/TrustKit/docs/getting-started.md

 `webView:didReceiveAuthenticationChallenge:completionHandler:` delegate method [only works reliably on iOS 9](https://bugs.webkit.org/show_bug.cgi?id=135327).

+## Pin Validation Notifications

+Whenever TrustKit performs a pinning validation, an `NSNotification` is sent with information about the server and certificate that were validated.
+These notifications can be used for performance measurement or to act upon any pinning validation performed by TrustKit (for example to customize the reporting mechanism).
+See the TrustKit documentation for more information.

 ## Embedding TrustKit Without CocoaPods

 ### Adding TrustKit as a Dependency - Static Linking